 Schedule recurring jobs with a single line of code using any CRON expression.

-This line creates a new recurring job entry in the StorageProvider.
+This line creates a new recurring CRON job entry in the StorageProvider.
 A special component in BackgroundJobServer checks the recurring jobs on a minute-based interval and then enqueues them as fire-and-forget jobs.
 This enables you to track them as usual.

 Remark: for recurring methods to work, at least one BackgroundJobServer should be running all the time and the jobs should be registered on startup of your application.

 The Cron class contains different methods and overloads to run jobs on a minute, hourly, daily, weekly, monthly and yearly basis.
-You can also use standard CRON expressions to specify a more complex schedule:
+You can also use a standard CRON expressions to specify a more complex schedule:

 All these methods are also available on the JobScheduler and JobRequestScheduler bean:

 Instead of giving a Cron expression, you can also give a duration.
 This will make sure that the recurring job will now be executed using a fixed interval starting the moment the recurring job was scheduled.